Pete Astudillo: 2010–present: Ruido Añejo and Pete Astudillo y Tekno-Mex

 Due to the COVID-19 pandemic, Tekno Mex canceled their March 2020 show at San Antonio's Aztec Theatre and indefinitely suspended touring.
 Astudillo was slated to perform at Selena XXV, a live tribute concert that was scheduled to be held at the Alamodome and broadcast on Univision in April 2020.
 The concert was canceled due to the COVID-19 pandemic.
 In December 2018, Netflix green-lit Selena: The Series (2020-21), a two-part limited drama series based on Selena's life.
 In March 2020, Julio Macias was cast to portray Astudillo in the series.
 Following the release of Selena: The Series, which spotlighted Astudillo and Ojeda's origins, the Laredo Morning Times asserted that Astudillo "helped put Laredo on the map".

 "Pelón", written by Astudillo and A. B. for Boyz of Kumbia, peaked at number 38 on Billboards Regional Mexican Songs chart in April 2021.
 By May 2021, Astudillo had written over 100 songs.
 In 2021, he released "Separaditos", which was inspired by the COVID-19 pandemic.
 According to Astudillo, who promoted the track through a TikTok dance challenge, the song contained a positive message of hope.
 The track features cumbia rhythms with reggaeton and electric guitar by Garcia.
 In 2024, Astudillo released the corrido "Esta Es Pa' Mi Raza", after realizing he had yet to release a song about his family and upbringing.
 The track discusses the struggles of the American Dream and the sacrifices Astudillo's parents had made for him.
-On March 27, 2024, Astudillo announced that he and Peña collaborated on a song, which he plans to release soon.
+On July 11, 2025, Pena released "Wakala", co-written with Astudillo.